Orlando Arcia Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to allow 119 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Houser makes the start for the Brewers, his 11th of the season.
-He is 3-2 with a 3.79 ERA and 39 strikeouts in 57 2/3 innings pitched.
+- Teheran makes the start for the Brewers, his 10th of the season.
+He is 2-4 with a 4.01 ERA and 35 strikeouts through 51 2/3 innings pitched.

-- In his last time out on Sunday against the Cincinnati Reds, the right-hander threw 5 2/3 innings, allowing three earned runs while surrendering six hits.
+- In his last time out on Tuesday, the right-hander went 4 2/3 innings against the Philadelphia Phillies, allowing four earned runs while surrendering seven hits.

-- The 30-year-old has amassed an ERA of 3.79, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opponents have a .296 batting average against him.
+- The 32-year-old has put up an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.